stopbystudent/nloptwr/readme.md

 The numerical calculation is done automatially in parallel with ***OpenMP***.
 Necessary is a correct working clone method.

-The default method of numerical derivation is the 2-point formula.
+The method of numerical derivation is the 2-point formula.

-An experimental feature is an polynom regression.
-This feature can be activated with the call ***NLOptWrapper::setNewDerivMethod(true)*** method.
-The following parameters can changed:

-* NLOptWrapper::setDerivRegrDim(size_t d) // "d" dimension of regression (default: 3)
-* NLOptWrapper::setDerivRegrNoSteps(std::size_t val) // Number of steps: val >= (2*d+1)

 ## Getting Started